- In-class Courses

 Audit I and Audit II

-To Purchase: Visit McGraw-Hill Ryerson for the textbook.
+To Purchase: Visit an online bookstore to purchase the textbook.
 The CPA Handbook can be purchased at Knotia.ca or the CA Store where non-member versions are available.
 Options are hard copies or subscription/DVDs.
 The electronic format/subscription is updated regularly.

 To Purchase: Visit the University of Waterloo Bookstore.
 Enter the title in the search field to find the correct textbook.